suipingooi/jkdev/README.md

 ## Testing

-The demo link [https://whoami.jyskam.sg](https://suipingooi.github.io/jkdev/) was sent to JK's grandparents and extended family for testing outside of Singapore.
+The demo link via [Github Pages](https://suipingooi.github.io/jkdev/) was sent to JK's grandparents and extended family for testing outside of Singapore.
 This was done for the following reasons:
 1. JK's grandparents have not visited since the Covid19 lockdown and this demo site allows for them to catch up on his development in the past year.
 2. They are also aged with limited IT experience which allows a guage on intuitive UI/UX ability whilst on a variety of devices (ipad, iphone, samsung mobile and huawei mobile)
 3. Their location in Malaysia with possibly slower internet connection also allows a check on media capability.